-Another option for instructors is to place Askwith Media Library material on reserve for students to watch in-house.
-The AML has 10 viewing stations that can accommodate up to 4 students each.
-Please contact the Askwith Media Library to make reserve requests at firstname.lastname@example.org or (734) 764-6360.
+Another option for instructors assigning film is to place Askwith Media Library material on reserve for students to watch in-house.
+Please contact the Askwith Media Library staff to make reserve requests at email@example.com or (734) 764-5360.

-For the full range of services offered by the Askwith Media Library, please visit the AML website.
+For the full range of services offered by the Askwith Media Library, please visit the Askwith Media Library website.

 If you want to license a work or a right not covered by licenses from the collective management organizations listed above, going directly to the studio or the distributor is another option.
 For instance, if you are seeking a license for clips or stills from a studio film, it is common to get that license from the studio.
 Licensing departments for many major studios and distributors are linked in the list below.